gran4/AI-InvestiBot/README.md

 The following features are planned to be added in the future:

-- Ability to run the bot with a loop.
+- Bug Fixes
-- Ability to run the bot using lambda.
+- More documentation

 ## Considerations

 The project is currently exploring the following considerations:

 - Implementation of unique loss functions in `Tradingfuncs.py`.
-- Dealing with unique trading times for each company, which can be a tedious task (e.g., Tesla has been in business for a shorter time compared to GE).
+- Dealing with unique variables for each company, which can be a tedious task (e.g., Tesla has been in business for a shorter time compared to GE).

 ## How It Works